AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Prayers for the Dead.

-It need not here be claimed that the doctrine that Christ literally preached to the dead in Hades is true, or that such is the teaching of I Pet.
+It need not here be claimed that the doctrine that Christ literally preached to the dead in Hades is true, or that such is the teaching of 1 Pet.
 3:19 but it is perfectly apparent that if the primitive Christians held to the doctrine they could not have believed that the condition of the soul is fixed at death.
 That is comparatively a modern doctrine.